Master Craftsman Programs

 Our Master Craftsman programs are designed to promote excellence in embroidery by providing the accomplished needleworker the opportunity to demonstrate skills and become certified as a “master” in her or his area of expertise.
 Each program area consists of six steps that test the ability and workmanship of the candidate.
 Requirements may include, but are not limited to, working embroidery, creating designs, and performing research, all according to program guidelines.
 Judging is usually twice per year during various months, depending upon the program.

 A member may enroll in as many Master Craftsman Programs as desired.
 Prior to registration, prospective candidates may address questions to the appropriate program chair.
 To enroll select your desired program below.
 The initial enrollment cost for each program is $50.
-Each step sent for evaluation must be accompanied by a check for $20; for each re-submission, $15.
+Each step sent for evaluation must be accompanied by a check payable to EGA for $20; for each re-submission, $15.
+In addition, the candidate must provide a pre-paid mailing label for the return postage of their entry OR include return postage in a check made payable to the chair.
 Fees will be adjusted to cover extra postage for foreign candidates.
 Click on each program below to learn more or download a flyer here.
 See a list of Frequently Asked Questions below the certifications for more information.

 Are you ready for your Master Craftsman certification?
 Here’s how it works…